 The unbearable smell that bleach gives off is a red flag that it is probably not good for you – or the environment.
-When bleach is released into the environment it reacts with other common chemicals that can be found in sewage lines or water ways.
+When bleach is released into the environment it reacts with other common chemicals that can be found in sewage lines or waterways.
 The combination of ammonia and bleach releases a gas that can stop lung function at high enough concentrations.
-Bleach also breaks down into chemicals called hallides which can corrode the shells of shellfish and crustaceans.
-And chlorine bleach related compounds have been linked to breast cancer, reproductive issues and cancer.
+Bleach also breaks down into chemicals called halides which can corrode the shells of shellfish and crustaceans.
+And chlorine bleach-related compounds have been linked to breast cancer, reproductive issues, and cancer.
 So go with your nose and avoid bleach whenever possible.

 4. Ditch the Dryer Sheets

 Have you ever noticed however after you run a dryer sheet through a cycle that it still smells as strongly as it did when it went in?
 Well in addition to fragrance, dryer sheets are coated with Alpha-Terpineol (causes central nervous system disorders), Camphor (listed on the EPA’s Hazardous Waste list), Linalool (neurotoxin also on Hazardous Waste List), and Pentane (causes nausea, dizziness, and central nerve system depression after extended inhalation), among other things.
 Most dryer sheets are thrown out after one use and wind up in landfills or stuck in sewers, meaning whatever chemicals weren’t released in your dryer are allowed to seep into the environment.